mayadata-io/kubera-docs/content/kubera-chaos/overview.md

 ### LitmusChaos vs Kubera Chaos

 The core functionality of LitmusChaos, user experience and APIs remains same in Kubera Chaos.
-Kubera Chaos provides enterprise support, integration with GitOps, enterprise authentication modules, enterprise CI tools such as spinnaker, Jenkins X, GitLab and GitHub actions.
+Addtionally, Kubera Chaos provides enterprise support, integration with GitOps, enterprise authentication modules, enterprise CI tools such as spinnaker, Jenkins X, GitLab and GitHub actions.

 Litmus community users will have the same experience while using and managing Kubera Chaos.
 The declarative YAML content of a chaos workflow remains same between Kubera Chaos and Litmus.